Jatinegara railway station: Building and layout

 Initially, Jatinegara Station had seven railway lines with line 1 being a straight line towards Cikampek and line 2 being a straight line towards Manggarai plus one line connected to the locomotive depot located northwest of the station.
 To the north west of the station there are four railway lines that split up after the depot: one to Manggarai, the other to Pasar Senen.

 The locomotive depot, which is located northwest of the station, was finally replaced by the Cipinang Locomotive Depot as of mid-2020.
 The locomotive depot building, which is a legacy of the Staatsspoorwegen, was demolished in October–November 2020, even though the building has the status as a cultural heritage.

 The building designed by S. Snuyf was classified as a transitional style between the Indische Empire and the New Indies or modern colonial style (Nieuwe Indische Bouwstijl).
 The dominance of the modern colonial style can be seen from the shape of the roof which is steep but adapts to the tropical climate of the Dutch East Indies.
 The usage of doors, windows and clerestory functions as natural lighting and cross-ventilation in accordance with the humid tropical climate.
 The building is made asymmetrical, but has a focal point in the form of a building hall which is taller than the buildings on either side.
 However, that building has disappeared with the construction of the new station building.

 After the construction of the double-double track on this station segment up to Cakung Station in 2018, there have been quite significant changes to the track layout.
 The number of lines at this station has increased to eight with the designation of each line depicted in the track layout diagram below.
 The following layout is not standard considering the existence of ad hoc changes in the field that arise from time to time, especially during overtaking, as well as changes that will come at the completion of the double-double track project.
+Jatinegara station is located at the junction of intracity loop tracks circling Central Jakarta.

 Services

-The following is a list of train services at the Jatinegara Station.
+The following is a list of train services at the Jatinegara Station, as of June 2023.